-“Those who wait on the LORD shall renew their strength; they shall soar on wings like eagles, they shall run and not be weary, they shall walk and not faint.”
-Isaiah 40:31
+“Those who wait on the LORD shall renew their strength; they shall mount up on wings like eagles, they shall run and not be weary, they shall walk and not faint.”
+(Isaiah 40:31, NKJV)

 The pursuit of happiness

 Aren’t we all familiar with these situations: waiting for God to intervene while he seems to be busy elsewhere, not even listening to us.